EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 **DATA SOURCE 1 -- The Ad Networks: Providing top of the funnel data**

-To start the process of acquiring users, we give money to a variety of ad networks:
+To start the process of acquiring users, we give money to a variety of ad networks to advertise our app, which is available on Apple's AppStore as well as Google's Play Store:

  - Facebook
  - Pinterest